scrapinghub/splash/README.rst

 wait : float : optional
   Time (in seconds) to wait for updates after page is loaded (defaults to 0).
-Increase this value if you expect pages to contain setInterval/setTimeout javascript calls.
+Increase this value if you expect pages to contain setInterval/setTimeout javascript calls, because with wait=0 callbacks of setInterval/setTimeout won't be executed.
+Non-zero 'wait' is also required for PNG rendering when viewport=full (see later).

 Curl example::